rsafier/Turnbase/Turnbase.Server/GameEngineDesignAndPlan.md

 - **Current Phase**: Phase 2 - TDD for Coin Flip Game
 - **Next Steps**:
-  1. Begin Phase 2 by writing unit tests for `CoinFlipGame` logic to align with TDD principles, even though implementation exists.
-  2. Develop integration tests for Coin Flip game to validate SignalR and database interactions.
+  1. Develop integration tests for Coin Flip game to validate SignalR and database interactions.
-  3. Finalize full implementation by ensuring end-to-end functionality with `GameHub`.
-- **Updates**: Phase 1 is now considered complete with the confirmation of database configuration via `appsettings.json`.
-Focus shifts to Phase 2, starting with unit tests for the existing `CoinFlipGame` logic to ensure TDD compliance.
-No test files have been provided yet, so test development is the priority.
+  2. Begin Phase 3 by planning and writing unit tests for the Battleship-style game.
+- **Updates**: Phase 2 unit tests for `CoinFlipGame` are complete.
+Full implementation appears to be in place with a successful build.
+The next focus is on integration tests to confirm end-to-end functionality.

 ## Conclusion